Tianshuo-Xu/CDP-Towards-Optimal-Filter-Pruning-via-Class-wise-Discriminative-Power/README.md

-# CDP: Towards Optimal Filter Pruning via Class-wise Discriminative Power (ACM MM'21)
+# CDP: Towards Optimal Filter Pruning via Class-wise Discriminative Power (ACM MM '21)
 ### https://doi.org/10.1145/3474085.3475680

 We proposed a novel filter pruning strategy via class-wise discriminative power (CDP).
 CDP quantizes the discriminative power by introducing the Term Frequency-Inverse Document Frequency (TF-IDF) into deep learning to quantize filters across classes.
 Specifically, CDP regards the output of a filter as a word and the whole feature map as a document.
 TF-IDF is used to generate the relevant score between the words (filters) and all documents (classes), \emph{i.e.,} filters that always have low TF-IDF scores are less discriminative and thus need to be pruned.
 In particular, CDP does not require any iterative training or search process, which is simple and straightforward.